Frequently Asked Questions

-What do I do after I complete my online orientation?
+What do I do after I complete the New Student Orientation?

-After completing the online orientation; sign up for a New Student Registration Orientation where you will meet with a counselor individually, after a brief group presentation, to discuss course selections and develop a two semester Abbreviated Educational Plan.
+After completing the orientation; sign up for a Registration & Academic Advising Workshop where you will meet with a counselor individually, after a brief group presentation, to discuss course selections and develop a two semester Abbreviated Educational Plan.

 What services could I receive during my advisement session?

 - Discuss your placement options based on your Career Academic Pathway.

 - Help in selecting your Career Academic Pathway (major) and clarify your education goals.

 - Discuss your high school transcripts, other educational history, work experience, specialize training, certificates, and other multiple measures; this information will help the counselor to better advise you.